frotrest/MoneyGuard/README.md

 Personal Finance Tracker is a responsive multipage application for tracking personal income and expenses, viewing transaction history, and visualizing basic financial statistics and currency rates.
 The project is designed as a learning pet project that demonstrates practical React patterns, adaptive UI and integration with external APIs.

-**IMPORTANT! 🔴🚨** I made this application authorization using local storage since I didn't have an access to real databases!
+**IMPORTANT! 🔴🚨** I made this application authorization using local storage since I didn't have access to real databases!

 ## Purpose